-VOLUNTEER CAMPS IN KAZAKHSTAN
+VOLUNTEER CAMPS IN KAZAKHSTAN IN 2023

-During the summer and autumn of 2013, Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Palaeolithic to Modern times all over Kazakhstan.
-The programme of work consist mainly in mapping, land and aerial photography, collection of paleodata for analyses.
-Open-air lectures in the history, archaeology and geoarchaeology of Central Asia and visits of local sites will be included.
-Sessions will take place between July and October 2013 and are 15 days in duration.
+During the summer and autumn of 2023, the Laboratory of Geoarchaeology (Historical Faculty, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Iron Age to Modern times all over Kazakhstan.
+The work program consists mainly in mapping, documenting and collecting paleodata for analyses.
+Open-air lectures in the history, archaeology and paleoenvironment of Central Asia are included.
+Sessions will take place between June and September 2023 and are 15 days in duration.
 Volunteers and students of archaeology are welcome to join us.
-The participation fee is ˆ250 (or 300 USD) per week and academic credit is given by the Kazakh National University.
+The participation fee is EU350 (or 380USD) per week and academic credit is given by the Kazakh National University.
 Interested volunteers and students of archaeology should contact the LGA to ask for full details on the various survey and excavation opportunities on offer.

-Or you can check the updated announcement of our volunteer camps on the Fieldwork webpage of the Archaeological Institute of America.
+Or you can check the updated announcement of our volunteer camps on the Fieldwork webpage of the Archaeological Institute of America

 Application Deadline: Not applicable